Home / Blog / Divorce / Absolutely Everything to Know About Committing Adultery in South Carolina

 One of the legal grounds for divorce in South Carolina is adultery.
-Read on to understand what adultery is, how to prove it for your divorce, whether it’s illegal, and the effects it can have on your case in Family Court.
+Read on to understand what is considered adultery in divorce, how to prove it for your divorce, whether it’s illegal, facts on adultery laws, and the effects it can have on your case in Family Court.

 What is Adultery Under South Carolina Law?

 S.C.
 Code Ann.
 Section 16-15-70 provides “adultery” as the living together and carnal intercourse with each other or habitual carnal intercourse with each other without living together of a man and woman when either is lawfully married to some other person.

 Proof of “sexual intimacy” or sexual relations is enough to support a finding of adultery; it is not necessary to prove the act of sexual intercourse occurred.
 As such, homosexual sexual intimacy between persons, at least one of whom is married to someone other than the sexual partner, constitutes adultery.
 RGM v.
 DEM, 306 S.C.
 145 (1991).

 However, for sexual acts to constitute adultery, they must be voluntary, knowing, and intentional.
 Though it is exceptionally rare, mental illness has been used as a defense to a claim of adultery.
 Rutherford v.
 Rutherford, 307 S.C.
 199 (1992).

 For those looking into adultery in North Carolina, the definition and implications may vary, and consulting an adultery lawyer for specific cases in the state of Norht Carolina is advisable.

 Can You Go to Jail for Committing Adultery in South Carolina?